schlegel11/JFXAnimation/README.md

 If you are using JFoenix, you don't have to use this dependency (it's already included in JFoenix).<br>
 If you use this dependency and switch later to JFoenix you can remove this dependency.<br>
-Furthermore, you have to change the package names from *de.schlegel11.jfxanimation.** to *com.jfoenix.transitions.template.**.
+Furthermore, you have to change the package names from *de.schlegel11.jfxanimation.** to *com.jfoenix.transitions.template.**

  #### Gradle